How to start a craft business online from your home

 No one wants to order a beaded bracelet that looks purple and white in the photo only to find out that it’s actually navy blue and pale pink when it arrives at their door.

-9. Promote your crafting business
+9. Promote your craft business

-You're not a multi-million-dollar corporation, and you don’t need to be one to be successful.
-Many people prefer to support small businesses over large corporations, and some are even willing to pay more to do it.
+You’re not a multi-million-dollar corporation, and you don’t need to be one to be successful.
+Many people prefer to support small businesses over large corporations, and some are willing to pay more to do it.
 People like to buy from people they can relate to, so don’t be afraid to show off your personality in your marketing.

 Here are some ways you can get the word out about your business.

 • Social media.
-Whether it's Pinterest, Instagram or Facebook, post information about your business on channels where your target customers hang out.
+Whether it’s TikTok, Pinterest, Instagram or Facebook, post information about your business on channels where your target customers hang out.

 • Email.
 Not only is email not dead, but it’s one of the most cost-effective marketing tools available.
 Start building your list so you can keep in touch with customers and prospects.
 Be sure to balance promotional content with informational/educational content.